GoZOo/Drupaloscopy/README.md

 ## My local drupaloscopy is not up to date with last drupal versions.
 * Launch ```./update-hashs-base.sh```.
 This will download and generate hashs for missing drupal versions.
 It's recommended to launch this script in crontab to update frequently hash database.
 * In Crontab: ```cd path/to/drupaloscopy; ./update-hashs-base.sh```

+## I don't see Recommended version in results.
+Scripts cannot find or execute drush.
+Add `drush_script` file at drupaloscopy's root and put in file path to your drush binary.
+Ex: `/home/drupaloscopy/.drush/drush`